icon-project/icon-service/docs/dapp_guide-en.md

 #### msg : Holds information of the account who called the Score.
 * msg.sender :
-Address of the account who called this funciton.
+Address of the account who called this function.
 If other contact called this function, msg.sender points to the caller contract's address.
 * msg.value :
 Amount of icx that the sender attempts to transfer to the current Score.